estebanbecker/Parallel-computing-UPC/README.md

 }
 ```

-We can change the loop to avoid the code doing a check for each
+We can change the loop to avoid the code doing a check at each
 iteration.

 ``` objectivec